Bach, Busoni: Chaconne in D minor [Piano: Hélène Grimaud]

 4. Giga

-5. Ciaccona
+5. Ciaccona (Chaconne)

 These movements are more frequently listed by their French names: Allemande, Courante, Sarabande, Gigue, and Chaconne.

-Since Bach’s time, several transcriptions of the piece have been made for other instruments, particularly for the piano (including those by Ferruccio Busoni, Alexander Siloti, Joachim Raff, and Rudolf Lutz), and for the piano left-hand (by Johannes Brahms, Paul Wittgenstein, and Géza Zichy).
+Since Bach’s time, several transcriptions of the Chaconne have been made for other instruments, particularly for the piano (including those by Ferruccio Busoni, Alexander Siloti, Joachim Raff, and Rudolf Lutz), and for the piano left-hand (by Johannes Brahms, Paul Wittgenstein, and Géza Zichy).

 Felix Mendelssohn and Robert Schumann each wrote piano accompaniments for the work.